duncantl/CodeAnalysis/Topics/outline.md

 ### Making Code Easier to Understand

+Generally, as code grows over time it becomes more difficult to understand for reasons that are not directly due to an increase in functional complexity.
+The proliferation of unused variables and functions can clutter up code, making it difficult to read and understand.
+Likewise, code which is duplicated or redundant impeded our ability to understand the code base by obscuring the relevant pieces.
+Large functions definitions, which often expand over time to include functions defined inside of other functions, can make it difficult to break down and test individual steps of a process.
+Yet correcting these issues by hand is tedious, time-consuming, and error-prone.
+Therefore, we would like to be able to programmatically:

+1. Remove expressions which are not used later, unless they contain known functions with side effects.
+A complete solution would require recursing into called functions to identify possible side effects.
+2. Replace redundant expressions with variables.
+3. Extract functions defined inside functions that do not modify the shared variables.
+To allow testing.
+   See Topics/extractFunctions/.
+   (DTL: I needed this for another purpose so implemented it.
+We had it as LAST, but different considerations arose.)

 * Sometimes we may want to keep our transformations to code in place.
 In other words, the transformation improves the quality of the code so we save it in a script.
 On the other hand, some transformations improve performance but not